kaleido-io/paladin/doc-site/docs/architecture/data_and_registry.md

 - A logical association to an actual identifiable entity, which might or might not be disclosed to others in the network

 A single Paladin runtime might manage thousands of these accounts, for different purposes.
-For example generating a new signing key to submit each traction to a blockchain for anonymous submission, or managing the keys for many different user accounts that all transact via that Paladin node.
+For example generating a new signing key to submit each transaction to a blockchain for anonymous submission, or managing the keys for many different user accounts that all transact via that Paladin node.

 ### Runtime routing identities